Jonah Hill on Coming to Terms With Being a Fashion Icon

 “He’s the ideal we all aspire to be,” echoed Harris.
 “He’s just doing his shit and dressing well while doing it.”

-In August of 2016, GQ.com style writer Jake Woolf took early notice of Hill’s fashion sense in an article titled “Why You Shouldn’t Sleep on Jonah Hill’s Style.”
+In August of 2016, former GQ.com style writer Jake Woolf took early notice of Hill’s fashion sense in an article titled “Why You Shouldn’t Sleep on Jonah Hill’s Style.”
 Woolf charted Hill’s proclivity for skate brands like Palace, Know Wave, Bianca Chandon, Richardson Hardware, and Fucking Awesome — all of which proved to Woolf that Hill had his “finger on the pulse of what cool kids are wearing in cities across the country.”

 Meanwhile on social media, Hill was becoming both a style icon and a meme.
 A day before Woolf’s post went up, the popular menswear-focused Twitter account, @Four_Pins — which is, not coincidentally, run by Schlossman — started a “Jonah Hill ‘fit watch,” documenting paparazzi photos of the actor.
 In the first one, Hill wears a trendy bomber jacket and Palace flat-brimmed hat.
 But as time goes on, it becomes clear that Hill’s appeal is not based solely on the brands he wears, but how similar he looks to everyone else on the streets of Soho.

 Last spring, the Instagram account @JonahFits was created to chronicle all of Hill’s “fit pics,” following in the footsteps of accounts like @ShiasOutfits.
 In a recent post, Hill walks around Soho wearing a familiar tie-dye Grateful Dead T-shirt, gym shorts, and Gosha Rubchinskiy x Adidas sneakers.
 (He often repeats his favorite pieces.)
-In the photo are also his fashion-obsessed friends, Justin Theroux and Harmony Korine, who have been collectively deemed the “Streetwear Pussy Posse” by Garage magazine.
+In the photo are also his fashion-obsessed friends Justin Theroux and Harmony Korine, who have been collectively deemed the “Streetwear Pussy Posse” by Garage magazine.

 Like LaBeouf, Hill presents as someone who takes pleasure in dressing himself, as opposed to using a stylist.
-But unlike LaBeouf, Hill has clearly done his fashion homework, and is tuned-in to emerging brands and trends.
+But unlike LaBeouf, Hill has clearly done his fashion homework, and is tuned in to emerging brands and trends.
 He has all the “right” pieces — the Raf Simons Ozweego sneakers, the printed Prada shirt, the classic camel coat.
 But then he’ll go and wear them with AirPod headphones, baggy gym shorts, and a Hello, Dolly! sweatshirt.
 Or he’ll slap a cool skate sticker on his Swell water bottle.

 In this way, Hill embodies the relatable gray area between trying to keep up and just trying make it through another day.
 He isn’t perfect.
 But as Harris, Schlossman, and their “Fail Gang” will tell you, it isn’t about how hard you try, but how effortlessly you fail.